amper5and/node-google-voice/readme.md

 	* `error` (GoogleVoiceError)
 	* `response` (Object): has the following properties:
 		* `total` (Number): the total number of messages matching this request
+		* `unreadCounts` (Object): contains the numbers of unread messages in each standard Google Voice label.
 		* `messages` (Array): an array of Google Voice message objects, sorted by `startTime`.
 The properties of each message object are whatever Google Voice is supplying at the time of the request.
 A few properties are added by node-google-voice (indicated below).
 At the time of this writing, an example message looked like this:

 			```javascript